hedgehog7453/INFO20002/README.md

-# Traffic Violations in New York
+# Analysis of Traffic Violations in New York

 This is a group project of subject INFO20002 Foundations of Informatics at the University of Melbourne.